-The cumulated number of sources displayed in the two multiviewers may not exceed 12 channels.
+With the Quad-MTPC multiviewer, the cumulated number of sources displayed in the two multiviewers may not exceed 12 channels.
 If the requested layouts are not supported, Multicam will display an error message.

-For this reason, the following layout combinations are not supported:
+For this reason, the following layout combinations are not supported on the Quad-MTPC multiviewer: